 Prior to Acceptance on the Course:

 - We strongly recommend that all students work in a veterinary practice for a minimum of 6 months prior to starting the course

-- Be able to attend an Open day and if successful an induction day at BGT.
+- Be able to attend an induction day at BGT if successful.